quadrismegistus/prosodic/README.md

 	and tender churl mak'st waste in niggarding				and|TEN|der|CHURL|mak'st|WASTE|in|NIG|gard|ING pity the world or else this glutton be  				PI|ty.the|WORLD|or|ELSE|this|GLUT|ton|BE to eat the world's due by the grave and thee			to|EAT|the|WORLD'S|due|BY|the|GRAVE|and|THEE

+Not bad, right?
+PROSODIC not only captures the overall iambic meter of the poem, but also some of its variations in the sonnet.
+It accurately captures the trochaic inversions in the lines "*Mak*ing a *fam*ine *where* a*bun*dance *lies*" and "*Pi*ty the *world* or *else* this *glut*ton *be*."
+Also, depending on the constraints, it also captures the double-strong beat that can often follow a double-weak beat in the line "Thy *self* thy *foe* to thy *sweet self* too *cruel*" (see, for this metrical pattern, [Bruce Hayes' review of Derek Attridge's *The Rhythms of English Poetry* in *Language* 60.1, 1984](http://www.linguistics.ucla.edu/people/hayes/Papers/Hayes1984ReviewOfAttridge.pdf)).

+## Accuracy of metrical parser

 ## Overview of the IPA transcription process